AnomaMind: Agentic Time Series Anomaly Detection with Tool-Augmented Reasoning: Additional Implementation Details

 \end{StrategyBox}

 \begin{StrategyBox}[frameblue]{bgblue}{ Detector Prompt } \refstepcounter{idx} \textbf{Role:} You are the core anomaly detector.
-Your task is to synthesize tool execution results, the original analysis plan, and raw time series data to render a final, reasoned verdict.
+Your task is to synthesize tool execution results, the specious intervals, domain knowledge to render a final, reasoned verdict.